The 16 Best Fruits For Weight Loss

 Illustration: StyleCraze Design Team

 Including fruits in your diet are great for healthy eating and offer many other benefits like reducing BMI, cutting down the risk of cardiovascular diseases, regulating blood sugar levels, improving insulin sensitivity, and promoting your overall health.
 Grapefruit, watermelon, lemon, apple, blueberry, avocado, oranges, acai berries, and bananas are some of the fruits that help in weight loss.
-Consuming fruits at least thrice a week promotes weight loss and adds nutrition.
+Consuming fruits at least thrice a week or going on a mindfully planned fruit diet can help promote weight loss and ensure adequate nutrition.
 Though fruits like grapes, dried apricots, and dried figs cause weight gain, consuming them in moderation is good for your overall health.

 Frequently Asked Questions